Should I Pressure Test My RV for Roof Leaks?

 Can I Pressure Test For Leaks Myself?

-However, if you insist on a DIY pressure test there is an article where a combination dual fan, leaf blower set up is used to pressurize an RV.
-Here’s the link, it’s worth a look.
+However, if you insist on a DIY pressure test, I found an article where a combination of dual fan and leaf blower setup is used to pressurize an RV.
+It’s worth a look.

 How Much Does it Cost to Repair RV Water Leaks?